NikVince/nightreign-map-router/README.md

 ## Legal Disclaimer
 This is a **fan project** created for educational and non-commercial purposes only.
 Nightreign Router is **not affiliated with, endorsed by, or sponsored by FromSoftware or Bandai Namco**.
 All referenced game content, names, and assets are © FromSoftware and Bandai Namco.
 No assets or code from this project may be used for commercial purposes.

+## Credits
+Special thanks to **thefifthmatt** for his excellent CSV file compiling all the data related to map patterns.
+This resource was integral to the development of this project.
+You can find his work and more at: https://thefifthmatt.github.io/nightreign/

 ## License
 This project is licensed under the [MIT License](./LICENSE).